Buying GuideLast Updated: May 28, 2026· 10 min read

 5 tons $6,500 to $10,000 $10,000 to $15,000

-• How old is this system, and what is the expected remaining service life after the repair?
+• How old is this system, and what is the expected remaining service life after this repair?

 • Does this repair address the root cause, or is it patching a symptom?

-• What refrigerant does this system use, and is it still available?
+• What refrigerant does this system use, and is it still readily available?

-• Are there any other components at risk of failing in the next year or two?
+• Are there any other components at risk of failing in the next 12 to 24 months?

-A trustworthy contractor will give you honest answers to all of these.
-If someone pushes you hard toward replacement on a young system, or refuses to consider replacement on a very old one, get a second opinion.
+A trustworthy contractor will give you straight answers.
+If someone pushes hard toward replacement on a young system, or refuses to consider replacement on a very old one, get a second opinion.
+I have never regretted getting a second quote.

 Choosing a Replacement Brand

-If replacement is the right move, you have plenty of reliable options.
+If replacement is the answer, you have plenty of solid options.
 Brands with strong long-term track records include Carrier, Trane, Lennox, Goodman, and Rheem.
-Each manufacturer offers systems at multiple efficiency and price points.
-For most homeowners, a mid-range system in the SEER2 16 to 18 range provides the best balance of upfront cost and long-term energy savings.
+For most homeowners, a mid-range SEER2 16 to 18 unit hits the sweet spot between upfront cost and long-term savings.
+Premium SEER2 20+ systems only pay back faster in hot climates with high electricity rates.

-For more guidance on whether your current system warrants repair, our article on why your AC is running but not cooling covers the most common failure modes and what each one costs to fix.
-The U.S. Department of Energy also has helpful guidance on selecting and installing new cooling equipment.
+For more on diagnosing whether the system needs replacing in the first place, read our companion guide on why your AC is running but not cooling.
+The U.S. Department of Energy also has solid guidance on selecting and installing new cooling equipment.

 The Bottom Line